To request your veteran’s military service records click here: Request WWII Army military service records

 WWII Army Individual Deceased Personnel Files

 The I.D.P.F. was created to document the death and burial of individual WWII Army veterans who died or were killed in the service.
 These files also exist for Korean war veterans who died in the service.
 Prior to WWII, the death and casualty files were known as ‘Burial Files’.
 We have a separate video tutorial for the WWI era burial files here: WWI Death Record Files

 The WWII casualty files may provide documentation on the WWII Army veteran’s military service and family situation back home as well.
 It is common to find correspondence from both the War Department and family of the deceased veteran inside of the WWII era I.D.P.F.’s.
 At times the WWII Army I.D.P.F. can provide in-depth documentation showing exactly how a veteran was killed in action.

 WWII Army Veteran Reconstructed Military Service Records

-Many Army Veteran’s whose WWII military service records were lost in the fire have what is referred to as ‘reconstructed military service records’.
-In most cases these reconstructed WWII military service records consist of material which was sent to the National Archives after the fire as a way for the WWII Army veteran or the Army veteran’s beneficiaries to verify eligibility for military aid or benefits.
-Records which are found inside of reconstructed WWII military service records were often sent in to the archives many decades after the WWII Army veteran’s service.
+Many Army Veterans whose WWII military service records were lost in the fire have what is referred to as ‘reconstructed military service records’.
+In most cases, these reconstructed WWII military service records consist of material that was sent to the National Archives after the fire as a way for the WWII Army veteran or the Army veteran’s beneficiaries to verify eligibility for military aid or benefits.
+Records that are found inside of reconstructed WWII military service records were often sent into the archives many decades after the WWII Army veteran’s service.
 This example of a reconstructed WWII military service record was sent to the National Archives at some point in the 2000’s.